Reasons to make a home inventory checklist?

 You can create a home inventory checklist for so many reasons.
 For example – you can ensure your home in case of some disaster such as fire or mudslide.
 And when you buy a home insurance policy, it lists two numbers for property coverage.
 One is for the value of the dwelling itself, and one for “personal property.”

 Some policies cover the replacement value of your goods or the amount it would cost to buy new items to replace the ones you’ve lost.
 Others cover only the actual cash value, the price that your belongings would get if you sold them in their current condition.
-However, no matter which type of coverage you have, the company doesn’t simply write you a check.
-So you have to provide a list of the items you’ve lost – something that is hard to do from memory.
+Anyway, no matter which type of coverage you have, the company doesn’t just write you a check.
+So you have to give a list of the items you’ve lost – something that is hard to do from memory.

 Important tasks when making a home inventory list